How I Learned Brand Relationships from the Founder of Britains Biggest Frozen Retailer

 The Mission Statement That Taught Me Everything About Brand Relationships

-Not from a business school textbook or a marketing guru's course, but from a laminated piece of paper stuck to every door leading to the shop floor at Iceland Frozen Foods.
-Every shift, I'd push through those doors and high-five Sir Malcolm Walker's mission statement, dozens of times a day for years.
+I was 18 when I learned what a brand really was.
+Not from a marketing course or a business book, but from a laminated piece of paper stuck to every door at Iceland Frozen Foods.
+Every shift for years, I’d push through those doors and high-five Sir Malcolm Walker’s mission statement—dozens of times a day.

 The Daily Ritual That Changed Everything